Administrative Review Board

-The Administrative Review Board is a United States military body that conducts an annual review of the detainees held by the United States in Camp Delta in the United States Navy base at Guantanamo Bay, Cuba.
+The Administrative Review Board is a United States military body that conducts an annual review of the detainees held by the United States in Camp Delta at the United States Navy base at Guantanamo Bay, Cuba.

 The purpose of the Board is to review whether the detainees still represent a threat.
-American President George W. Bush initially called the detainees "illegal combatants."
+US President George W. Bush initially called the detainees "illegal combatants."

-But, without a formal announcement of the policy change, the Bush Presidency changed their description to "enemy combatant".
+But, without a formal announcement of the policy change, the Bush Administration changed their description to "enemy combatant".
 From July 2004 through March 2005, military authorities conducted a one-time Combatant Status Review Tribunal for each detainee, to confirm whether they had been properly been classified as an "enemy combatant".

 The Combatant Status Reviews were criticized by human rights workers because the detainees were not entitled to legal counsel, and did not know what allegations they had to defend themselves against, and the detainees had no presumption of innocence.
-The ARB was created in an attempt to mitigate the harsh results of potentially indefinite detention by allowing an annual review to determine whether the enemy combatant should still be detained.
+The ARB was created in an attempt to mitigate the harsh results of potentially indefinite detention by allowing an annual review to determine whether the individual should still be detained.

 The Combatant Status Reviews determined that 38 detainees were not illegal combatants after all.
 They determined that the rest of the detainees had been correctly classified as "enemy combatants" during their original, secret, classifications.

 The first set of Administrative Reviews took place between December 14, 2004 and December 23, 2005.
 The Boards met to consider the cases of al 463 eligible detainees.
 They recommended the release of 14 detainees, and the repatriation of 120 detainees to the custody of the authorities in their home countries.

 The United States Department of Defense (DoD) was under a court order from United States District Court Judge Jed Rakoff to release the names of all the detainees by 6:00 p.m.
 EST on March 3, 2006.
-The Department of Defense ("DOD") did not meet this deadline.
+The Department of Defense did not meet this deadline.
 They delivered a CD-ROM with approximately 5,000 pages of documents at 6:20 pm.
-DoD had to take that CD-ROM back and issue a second copy that with redacted files that DoD decided not to release.
+DoD had to take that CD-ROM back and issue a second copy that without files that DoD decided not to release.

 Factors for and against continued detention

-As part of this release of documents the DoD released three portable document format files containing summaries of the factors for and against the release of some of the detainees.
+As part of this release of documents the DoD released three files containing summaries of the factors for and against the release of some of the detainees.

 These documents summarized the factors for and against the continued detention of 120 detainees.
 These documents contain the detainee's names.
 The DoD has not explained why they did not comply with Rakoff's court order and release the factors for and against the other 343 detainees.

 Some of the factors listed in favour of continued detention for some detainees were repetitions of allegations that had already been refuted during the detainee's Combatant Status Review Tribunals.